 Gopinath, PR and Sundaram, S and Madhavan, KT and Siddalingappa, SR and Yajnik, KS (1988) Flow visualisation of leading edge vortices on a Delta Wing by laser sheet technique.
 Technical Report.
 National Aeronautical Laboratory, Bangalore, India.

-Full text available as:| PDF Restricted to Archive staff only Download (956Kb) |
+tr_pd_fm_8804_R70900.pdf Restricted to Repository staff only Download (979kB) |

 Abstract